AnasEchoFanani/games4u_prj/README.md

 ## Getting Started

-To get started with Awesome Website, you'll need:
+To get started with Games4u, you'll need:

 - A web browser (we recommend Google Chrome or Mozilla Firefox)
 - An internet connection